 Wheelchairs: The Museum is wheelchair accessible, and wheelchairs are available at no charge on a first-come, first-served basis.
 Please ask a Guest Services Associate or a security officer for assistance.
 We regret that wheelchairs may not be reserved in advance.

-Wireless Access: The Museum offers free public wireless internet (WiFi) access in most areas of the Museum’s campus.
-Connect to the "GlassApp & Free WiFi" network in the Museum.
+Wireless Access: In most areas of our campus, you'll have access to our free public wireless internet (WiFi) access.
+Simply open your device and connect to the "GlassApp & Free WiFi" network in the Museum.

 more for mobile